Components

 Anatomy

-View of an in-page alert with markers numbering 1-6
+Illustration of the anatomy of an in-page alert, including markers numbering 1-6

-1. Container: Primary element that holds content, color, and icons.
+1. Container: The primary element that holds content, color, and icons.

-2. Icon: An information-line icon, except for the warning state where alert-line is used.
+2. Icon: An information-line icon.
+This is used in most cases except for the warning state, where alert-line is used.

 Variants

-An in-page alert always has a semantic meaning and uses semantic colors.
-Blue (informative), yellow (warning), and red (critical) are available as options.
+An in-page alert has a semantic meaning and uses semantic colors.
+The options include informational alerts (blue), warning alerts (yellow), and critical alerts (red).

-View of the three in-page alert variants: info, warning, and critical
+Examples of the three in-page alert variants: informational, warning, and critical

 Status